microsoft/spot-ros-wrapper/README.md

 echo "source /opt/ros/melodic/setup.bash" >> ~/.bashrc
 source ~/.bashrc
 ```
-*Note:* You will have to re-activate your virtual environment after sourcing your .bashrc
+*Note:* If you were in a virtual environment, you will have to re-activate your virtual environment after sourcing your .bashrc

 To verify the installation, run `roscore` in the terminal.
 This should start a roslaunch server without any errors.
 Feel free to kill the server (Ctrl+C) now.